richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 If the client is an automated application, then it SHOULD terminate the communication attempt with a bad certificate error and log the error appropriately.
-The application MAY provide a configuration setting to disable this behavior, but it MUST enable it by default.
+The application MAY provide a configuration setting to disable this behavior, but it MUST NOT disable this security control by default.

 If the client is one that is directly controlled by a human user, then it SHOULD inform the user of the identity mismatch and